kylermintah-ms/PartsUnlimited-ADO-YAML-TEMPLATE/README.md

   * **Azure DevOps Account** - visit [dev.azure.com](https://dev.azure.com) and sign in with your account.

+  * **PartsUnlimted Project**:

+    You can either import this repository into your Azure DevOps project

+    **OR**

-  * **PartsUnlimted Project** - either import this repository into your Azure DevOps project **OR** visit [the Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/) and sign in with your ADO account.
-Follow the prompts to generate a **`PartsUnlimited`** project into your ADO organization and add the files specified in this README to your project.
+    Visit [the Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/) and sign in with your ADO account.
+Follow the prompts to generate and import a fresh **`PartsUnlimited`** project into your ADO demo organization. `**Note**` see the steps below to add the specified files mentioned in this README to your project.

   * **Azure Subscription** - to release our website via an Azure App Service you need a linked subscription from [portal.azure.com](https://portal.azure.com).